killerdz/Horus-Eye/README.md

 # Os :

- Tested On : Kali Linux 2019.4
+Tested On : Kali Linux 2019.4 And 2020.2

-Work : All Linux Os
+Work On : All Linux Os

 # Prerequisites